UPES Dehradun BA Admissions 2026

 Read More,

 Candidates can choose their desired university for admission if they meet the minimum requirements of the particular university.
+The CUET UG total marks 2026 for one subject is 250 marks.
 The minimal score needed for candidates to be able to apply for admissions is the CUET exam passing score.
-The minimum requirements for admission, as determined by the CUET 2025 passing score, are as follows.
+The minimum requirements for admission, as determined by the CUET 2026 passing score, are as follows.

 For both A and B, the minimum passing scores for CUET Section I - Language will be between 80 and 90.